thunderheadone/salesforce-core/README.md

 2. Click `New`.
 3. Provide a `Label` and *Name for each new page.
     Typically, these will be:
-    * Interaction Sudio NBA
+    * Interaction Studio NBA
-    * Interaction Studio Custoemr History
+    * Interaction Studio Customer History
     * Interaction Studio Journey
 4. Use sample code provided by us for the Visualforce mark-up.
 Ensure that your mark-up:
     1. Has the "standardController" parameter set-up as per the object that will contain the widget.
 For example, Contact.